 If you’re experiencing high levels of stress, try getting some exercise to work that tension out of your muscles.
 You’ll feel more relaxed and calmer afterwards, and your back will thank you.
 Take 10 minutes out of every day to go for a brisk walk, and consider stress-relieving activities like yoga or deep breathing.
 Stress is bad enough without back pain, so explore the self-care methods that work for you.

 If chronic back pain is holding you back from embracing a full and active life, we want to help.
 At the Spine & Joint Center, we specialize in alternative treatment options that have helped many patients find long-lasting relief.
-To find out more, contact us today.
+To find out more, contact us or visit our webpage today.